korydraughn/irods_rule_engine_plugin_metadata_guard/README.md

 ```bash
 $ imeta set -C /tempZone irods::metadata_guard '{"admin_only": true}'
 ```
-Anytime a request to modify metadata is detected by the server, the rule engine plugin will read the JSON config and determine whether the user should be allowed to continue.
+Anytime a request to modify metadata is detected by the server, the Rule Engine Plugin will read the JSON config and determine whether the user should be allowed to continue.

 **NOTE: The user setting the metadata on the zone collection must have write permission on that collection!**

 ## Enabling the Rule Engine Plugin
-To enable, prepend the following plugin config to the list of rule engines in `/etc/irods/server_config.json`.
+To enable, add the following plugin config to the list of rule engines in `/etc/irods/server_config.json`.
 The plugin config should be placed before any rule engines that need metadata to be guarded.

-Even though this plugin will process PEPs first due to it's positioning, subsequent Rule Engine Plugins (REP) will still be allowed to process the same PEPs without any issues.
+Even though this plugin will process PEPs first due to it's positioning, subsequent Rule Engine Plugins will still be allowed to process the same PEPs without any issues.
 ```javascript
 "rule_engines": [